-Director of the Division of Thoracic Surgery at New York University (NYU) Hospital, Dr. Harvey Pass is considered an expert in the treatment of a number of malignant lung diseases, including mesothelioma.
+Chief of the Division of Thoracic Surgery at NYU Langone Medical Center's Perlmutter Cancer Center, Dr. Harvey Pass is considered an expert in the treatment of a number of malignant lung diseases, including mesothelioma.
 Formerly with the National Cancer Institute (NCI), Pass continues his relationship with the NCI and NCI-funded research work in his role as director of the Bellevue Hospital Laboratory, which is home to the Mesothelioma Pathogenesis Program Project.

 Dr. Pass has also conducted numerous clinical trials investigating the use of intraoperative photodynamic therapy for the treatment of malignant mesothelioma.
 He was also the first surgeon in the country to contemplate the use of this form of therapy for patients suffering from thoracic cancers.
 In addition, he lectures extensively about the dangers of asbestos use, is a keynote speaker at mesothelioma awareness events, and has been published in countless peer-related journals.